Jactitation

-Jactitation or jactitation of marriage is an archaic cause of action in English and in Irish law.
-Where one person falsely asserts that he or she is married to another, the wronged party could obtain an order restraining further repetitions of the falsehood.
+Jactitation or jactitation of marriage was an archaic cause of action in English and in Irish law.
+Where one person falsely asserted that he or she was married to another, the wronged party could obtain an order restraining further repetitions of the falsehood.
 The action was abolished in England in 1986 and in Ireland in 1995.

-The suit for jactitation of marriage
+Suit for jactitation of marriage

-Where one person falsely asserted that he or she is married to another, the wronged party (the petitioner) could bring a suit for jactitation of marriage.
+Where one person falsely asserted that he or she was married to another, the wronged party (the petitioner) could bring a suit for jactitation of marriage.
 The suit could be brought only against the person (the respondent) wrongfully claiming to be married, and could not be used to forbid third parties from alleging the existence of a marriage.

 If the court found the case to be proven, it could issue a declaration that the two parties were not married, along with an order forbidding the respondent from repeating the assertion.

 There were three defences to the suit: